 A specific project is not required but we would like to see an outline/general plan of your ideas and intentions.

-While preference will be given to those who have proven experience in their artistic fields, we also are willing to consider proposals from enthusiastic, creative types who will undertake original works during their stay.
+While preference will be given to those who have proven experience in their fields, we also are willing to consider proposals from others who will undertake original work or research during their stay.

 Do you require letters of recommendation?